ansonkan/public-box/ga401i-arch/README.md

 This is a note to self in case I need to setup Arch on another machine.
 This isn't meant to be a guide.

+As far as I remember,  I first followed the first 2 videos with the installation guide from Arch to complete the installation.
+The videos basically demonstrates the steps from the installation guide with a few useful extra setup, such as setting up `sudo`.
+Second, setup `dwm`, `st`, `dmenu` following the 3rd video.
+Third, followed through the Arch Setup Guide from ASUS Linux.
+Finally, setup `slstatus`.

 ## Recourses

 ### Youtube